 Contact 311 online for questions about this projectdetour map: cyclists / pedestriansdetour map: motoristsFAQ document

 The Crowchild Trail/Flanders Avenue Interchange was opened to all road users on Monday, October 31.
-As there is still road work to be completed, lane restrictions and reduced traffic speeds continue to be in place along Crowchild Trail.
 Click here for information about how to use a roundabout.